THIS EVENT IS SOLD OUT

 - 9.00 Networking over coffee

-- 9.30 Welcome and Introduction (BRC) - Louise Sherry, Sustainability Advisor
+- 9.30 Welcome and Introduction (BRC) - Lou Sherry, Sustainability Policy Executive

-- 9.35 Update on DBT Responsible Business Conduct Review (DBT)
+- 9.35 Update on DBT Responsible Business Conduct Review - Anna Blackmore, Head of Responsible Business Conduct Policy, DBT

 - 9.45 Update on FCDO National Baseline Assessment (FCDO)